 - Migrants in closed categories, such as HSMP or Work Permit holders, and their dependents

 Qualifying Periods for Indefinite Leave to Remain

 Depending on your current visa category and routes listed above, you will need to fulfil the time period criteria to qualify for Indefinite Leave to Remain application.
-You can only submit the application after qualifying for indefinite leave to remain on that basis.
+You can only submit the application after qualifying for indefinite leave to remain on a relevant basis.

-Refer to the table below for qualifying period for some of the common visa categories and routes.
+Refer to the table below for qualifying periods for some of the common visa categories and routes.

 |Qualifying Period||Visa categories and routes|

 |5 years||Categories and routes include Tier 2, UK ancestry, eligible Tier 1 categories|

 |3 years||Tier 1 (Entrepreneur) - accelerated route|

 |2 or 3 years||Tier 1 (Investor) - accelerated route, depending on the level of investment in the UK.|